-V. MONETARY AND EXCHANGE RATE POLICY
+MONETARY AND EXCHANGE RATE POLICY

 - 21. Monetary policy remains aimed at achieving single digit inflation within a flexible exchange rate regime.
 For FY2014/15, the BOJ's forecast for inflation is in the range of 7 percent to 9 percent.
-Over the medium term, we envisage inflation to come down to a range of 6 percent to 8 percent, while over the longer term, the objective is to achieve a gradual reduction of inflation to a rate that is consistent with that of our main trading partners, in the context of a possible move to full-fledged inflation targeting. - 22.
+Over the medium term, we envisage inflation to come down to a range of 6 percent to 8 percent, while over the longer term, the objective is to achieve a gradual reduction of inflation to a rate that is consistent with that of our main trading partners, in the context of a possible move to full-fledged inflation targeting.
+Starting 2015, the BoJ will conduct annual reviews to assess our readiness for inflation targeting.
+The first review will be conducted by March 2015. - 22.
 The BOJ will continue to respond to liquidity pressures in the financial system.
 The BOJ has taken steps to rationalize the structure of its interest rates and provide liquidity with greater certainty including by removing the volume limit on its Standing Liquidity Facility.
+As a further step towards establishing a comprehensive liquidity provision framework, the BoJ is intending to introduce auctions for periodic repo operations by early 2015, with the assistance of IMF TA scheduled for December 2014.
 Over the course of FY 2014/15, the BOJ will continue to refine its monetary policy operations in order to further increase certainty in its liquidity provision at a price consistent with its policy goals.

-VI.
 GROWTH ENHANCING REFORMS